-Best Horse Fly Sheets of 2024
+Best Horse Fly Sheets of 2025

 Keeping irritating flies and mosquitoes off of our horses can be a challenge during hot and muggy months.
 Adding a fly sheet is an easy way to protect your equine from pesky insects while also offering UV protection to help prevent sunburns or a sun-bleached coat!
 With a variety of options on the market, we understand the difficulty of picking out the best fly sheet for your horse and environment.
-That's why we've put together all of our favorite fly sheets in one place!
+That's why we've put together all of our favorite fly sheets in one place for your convenience!

 In this annual buying guide, we evaluated a full range of fly sheets to bring you our top picks of the season; we also considered some cons of each to help you feel better prepared.
 If you are new to the concept of fly sheets, continue reading below for further details in our frequently asked questions section at the end of this article.